farlandlee/tworep/readme.md

 todo: use next.js or gatsby.js to make site better for SEO.
 todo: add admin side to allow articles to be managed.

+On the Production Server:

+To check the status of the app:
+`sudo systemctl status tworeporters` to start the app:
+`sudo systemctl start tworeporters` to restart the app:
+`sudo systemctl restart tworeporters` to stop the app:
+`sudo systemctl stop tworeporters`

+to deploy to the server:
+`npm run client:build-deploy`
+`npm run server:deploy`

+will build and deploy the react app and deploy the server respectively.